Programs > Regional Food System Program

 EARLY ACTION PROJECTS

-The King Conservation District hit the ground running with a series of Early Action Projects based on the following criteria:
+As an essential component of the KCD Regional Food System Program we initiated a series of Early Action Projects based on the following criteria:

-Auburn Good Food Bag - $10,000
+Auburn Good Food Bag

 Auburn International Farmers Market, Tilth Alliance, Washington Community Action Network, and King Conservation District partnered to develop a new approach to providing farm-fresh produce to low-income families.
 The Good Food Bag program expanded to two new distribution sites allowing the project to reach a broader geographic area, and reaching more priority populations.
 The project was also able to begin accepting EBT payments for Good Food Bags, increasing accessibility to many low-income families.